dell-dummy-account/os10-backup-restore/README.md

 Backup.sh is a script to launch BOTH local back-up and sync on your git repository The Ansible Palybook (copyconfig.yml) is made to create automatic backup of all switches on local folder /config
 It save the file in .txt with date/time tag but also in jinja format.
+You can decide to use only the Ansible playbook and skip the script if github sync is not of inyterest.

 # How To Use it (backup)